Featured

 Member: Bio:

-Elmer Santos* Robofest Director, LTU Adjunct Professor of Computer Science
+Elmer Santos, Chair Robofest Director, LTU Adjunct Professor of Computer Science

 Chris Parker Owner, Tech Roots, Robofest Coach, Volunteer and Coordinator since 2011